0x013FA11/Dinning_philosophers/README.md

 ## death.c
 ## Explanation of death.c in your Dining Philosophers program:

-This file focuses on handling the death of philosophers in your program.
-Here's a breakdown of each function:

 **kill_philo:**

 * Takes a `philo` pointer as input, representing a philosopher.